FMelloRodrigo/GameplayDebuggerExtension_AICycle/README.md

-# Gameplay Debugger Extension - AICycle
+# Gameplay Debugger Extension - AI Cycle
 A simple plugin that consists in a Gameplay Debugger Extension that allows cycling between AI agents when using the Unreal's Gameplay Debugger

 Default keys are:
 Crtl+ Page Up / Page Down: Cycle AI agents
 Crtl+ R: Reset current Cycling